 Utah is a state well known among skiers and bikers.
 It’s an outdoor mecca and should top your list if you want to adventure further and discover a uniquely beautiful place; head straight to Park City if dining and drinking come high on your holiday agenda.
 I travelled to Utah in Autumn as the aspen leaves were turning gold and red to ride the bike trails through the most gorgeous scenery – it’s American fall in all its glory.
 Park City’s ‘Old Town’ is charming with colourful restaurants and bars lining Main Street, which I can never imagine is quiet.
 It’s a historic town established in 1869, after which silver miners flocked to get their part of the caché.
 Although Park City sprawls out enormously as it has developed over recent years (to become the USA’s biggest ski area and biking hotspot), it’s retained its old-west, small mining town feel.
-In keeping with rituals, the siren still sounds every evening at 10pm (confusing first-night revellers) that at the start of the century called miners home from the bars to check they’d all made it out of the mines alive, and I heard the old mining tunnels served as the resorts first ski lifts.
+In keeping with ritual, the siren sounds every evening at 10pm (startling first-night visitors) that at the start of the century was used to call home miners from the bars to check they’d all made it out alive.
+Even better, the old mining tunnels once served as the resort’s first ski lifts.

 It’s one of America’s Mormon states and so and drinking in Utah is slightly hampered by rules regarding spirits, though beer and wine are fine.
 More than fine, with excellent wine lists throughout Park City-Deer Valley and the craft beer scene at an all-time high in the States.
 Cocktails do have smaller measures, though you wouldn’t notice on Main Street’s buzzing bar scene with its high-end, modern mixology.
 And perhaps it’s no bad thing as a visitor with the town sitting at an elevation of 2,100m and a completely different environment to England.
 Park City (now with Canyons linked) and Deer Valley are the two resorts that make up the ski and biking area, a dynamic duo that couldn’t be more different.
 Deer Valley is high-end and traditional, where snowboarders are banned from the pistes during the winter season.
 Park City swings the other way; it’s trendy and comfortable, but still sophisticated.
 Both have outstanding facilities and terrain with trails from ‘easy riders’ to ‘white knucklers’, and a helluva lot of them.
 We biked the two spending evenings in Park City and at this time of year, with the awesome colours, the relaxed end-of-season atmosphere and the sports and mountain people getting their last piece of summer, gave one of my best mountain town experiences to date.